freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

-These commands will create a directory named ``~/.config/securedrop-admin/ssl`` on the *Admin Workstation*, containing your instance's SSL certificate, certificate key, and chain file.
+These commands will create a directory named ``~/.config/securedrop-admin/ssl`` on the Admin Workstation, containing your instance's SSL certificate, certificate key, and chain file.
 When prompted for the names of these files during the next step, you should specify them relative to the ``~/.config/securedrop-admin/`` directory, i.e. as ``ssl/mydomain.crt``.

-Step 5: Configure and back up the *Application Server*
+Step 5: Configure and back up the Application Server
 ======================================================

-Next, configure the SecureDrop *Application Server* using the files and info retrieved in the previous steps.
-To do so, connect to the Tor network on the *Admin Workstation*, open a Terminal and run the following commands:
+Next, configure the SecureDrop Application Server using the files and info retrieved in the previous steps.
+To do so, connect to the Tor network on the Admin Workstation, open a Terminal and run the following commands:

 .. code:: sh